greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/development-environment_1748133863351079761_1_1.md

 ---
-title: "Setting up your Development Environment"
+title: Setting up your Development Environment
-description: "Tutorial on setting up Professional Services development environment"
+description: Tutorial on setting up Professional Services development environment
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/development-environment_1748133863351079761_1_1/
+linkTitle: Setting up your Development Environment
+type: docs
 ---

 This tutorial will walk you through setting up the following foundational technologies we use in Professional Services: